jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_hours.rst

             sleep_time.split(':')
         )

-  the terminal_ shows green again
+  the test is green again again

 * I want the hours part of the timestamp string_ which is the first item from calling `str.split`_.
 From :ref:`the chapter on lists<test_index_returns_first_position_of_item_in_a_list>` I know I can get it by using its index, Python_ uses `zero-based indexing`_ which means the first item has an index of ``0`` and the second an index of ``1``.
 I add a :ref:`variable<what is a variable?>` to ``test_string_splitting``